ebaauw/ph.sh/README.md

 ## Shell commands for Philips Hue
 Copyright © 2017 Erik Baauw.
 All rights reserved.

 This `bash` script provides basic commands for interacting with the [Philips Hue](http://www2.meethue.com/) bridge using the [Philips Hue API](https://developers.meethue.com/philips-hue-api).
 These commands can be used to interact manually with your bridge, instead of the CLIP API debugger (see [Getting Started](https://developers.meethue.com/documentation/getting-started)).
-They can also be used in other scripts to (re-)create your entire Hue bridge configuration (see e.g. [Philips Hue Configuration](http://github.com/ebaauw/hue-config)).
+They can also be used in other scripts to (re-)create your entire Hue bridge configuration.

 ### Commands
 The following commands are provided by `ph.sh`: